blgo/travel-blog/site/content/blog/hanoi-and-sa-pa.md

 featuredalt: Image hosted by Cloudinary
 language: en
 ---
-Again Kitty R. and Sir Last travel by vietnamese night train, in which the compartments are made entirely of varnished dark wood, on the table there is a jug with freshly plucked flowers, and blue bathroom flip-flops lie scattered on the floor.
+Again Kitty R. and Sir Last travel by vietnamese night train, in which the compartments are made entirely of varnished dark wood, on the table there is a jug with freshly plucked flower

+s, and blue bathroom flip-flops lie scattered on the floor.
 The compartment is for 4 people, so Kitty R. and Sir Last  are accompanied by two young American women who teach English in one of the Thai schools in the countryside.

 _\- These kids are fighting constantly, one of them has his face covered with blood, I cry and run to a Thai teacher for help, as they do not listen to me
 _